chizkidd/nanoddpm/README.md

 ## Philosophy
 - _The readability of the code should translate to learnable mathematics._
 - _No black boxes.
 No heavy wrappers.
-Just raw PyTorch, and explicit diffusion equations that fits in a single file.
-Designed for learners who want to understand **how** diffusion works, not just how to call it._
+Just raw PyTorch, and explicit diffusion equations that fits in a single file._

 ## License